The Pristine Inner Galaxy Survey (PIGS) V: a chemo-dynamical investigation of the early assembly of the Milky Way with the most metal-poor stars in the bulge: Introduction

 To chemically examine the low-metallicity tail of the Galactic bulge also requires consideration of the contributions from disrupted globular clusters and later accretions of dwarf galaxies.
 Some studies have suggested that up to $\sim$25\% of the stellar mass of the inner region of the Milky Way is made of dissolved ancient globular clusters \citep[\eg][]{Shapiro10, Kruijssen15, Schiavon17}.
 One study \citep{Schiavon17} based this claim on the large number of nitrogen-rich stars that resemble the chemistry of second-generation stars in globular clusters \citep[\eg][]{Gratton04,Bastian18}.
 More recently, a few bulge stars with chemistry similar to second-generation globular cluster stars were found in the Chemical Origins of Metal-poor Bulge Stars (COMBS) survey \citep{Lucey19, Lucey21, Lucey22}.
 The COMBS survey is based on VLT/UVES+GIRAFFE+FLAMES spectra of red giants in the bulge, and also reported that the number of halo stars passing through the bulge (``interlopers") increases with decreasing metallicity.

 In this paper, we report on a chemo-dynamical investigation of 17 VMP candidates selected from the PIGS survey and observed with the high-resolution GRACES spectrograph at Gemini North.
+This work aims to confirm the low metallicity of these targets, investigate the orbits of these stars within the inner Galaxy, and examine their connections with the early assembly of the Milky Way through studies of their detailed chemical abundance ratios.
+In particular, we explore the chemical signatures of our 17 metal-poor stars ($-3.3 <$ [Fe/H]$< -2.0$) in comparison to other metal-poor systems, such as ultra-faint dwarf galaxies and globular clusters, as well as the dispersed Galactic halo.

 In Section~\ref{datasec}, we discuss the target selection process, the observations, and the data reduction of our spectra.
 Section~\ref{kinesec} describes the kinematical analysis, including estimates of the radial velocity, the heliocentric distance, and the orbital parameters using an appropriate Galactic potential.
 In Section~\ref{stellarparamssec}, a description of the stellar parameters (effective temperature and surface gravity) determinations and the effects of high extinction are reported.
 In Section~\ref{models}, the model atmospheres, radiative transfer, line lists, and metallicity determinations are discussed.
 In Section~\ref{chemsec}, the method used to measure the chemical abundances from the observed spectra is described, focusing on iron-group elements, $\alpha$-, odd-Z, and neutron-capture elements.
 The scientific implications of our chemo-dynamical analyses are described in Section~\ref{discussionsec}, particularly in the context of Galaxy formation and evolution.